Nick Pollock

-Nick Pollock (born November 22, 1967) is a Seattle-based singer, guitarist, and songwriter best known for his work with the grunge band My Sister's Machine.
+Nicholas Pollock (born November 22, 1967) is an American guitarist and singer best known for his work with the Seattle grunge band My Sister's Machine.
 He has also played in various bands with other notable musicians, including Alice in Chains singer Layne Staley and Queensrÿche guitarist Michael Wilton.
 He graduated from Lindbergh High School in 1986.

-Biography
+Career

 Alice N' Chains

 Around 1985-86, Pollock was invited to play guitar with the band Sleze, whose other members at the time were vocalist Layne Staley, bassist Jim Sheppard, and drummer James Bergstrom.
 Sheppard would leave to focus full-time on his main band Sanctuary, and he was subsequently replaced by Mike Mitchell.
 Eventually, Mitchell also left the band and founding guitarist Johnny Bacolas would rejoin the band on bass, and they changed their name to Alice N' Chains.
 The band recorded two demos and toured throughout the Seattle area for roughly one year before they broke up in 1987.
 Staley went on to join the band that eventually took the name Alice in Chains and became hugely successful.
 Alice in Chains guitarist Jerry Cantrell stated in an interview several years later that it was Pollock who first introduced him to Staley.

 My Sister's Machine

-After the break-up of Alice N' Chains, Pollock played for about a year in a funk band with some older musicians.
+After the breakup of Alice N' Chains, Pollock played for about a year in a funk band with some older musicians.
 In 1989, Pollock formed the band My Sister's Machine along with guitarist Owen Wright, bassist Chris Ivanovich, and drummer Chris Gohde.
 Since none of the other members had ever been a lead singer, Pollock got the job by default as their primary lyricist, scribbling many of his verses between customers while working at a gas station.
 They went on to release two studio albums, Diva and Wallflower.
 Pollock wrote or co-wrote every track off both those albums.
 Both albums were largely well received by critics.
 However, My Sister's Machine split up in 1994 after Elektra Entertainment folded the label they were under at that time.

 In June 2010, the Layne Staley Fund announced that My Sister's Machine would be headlining the upcoming Layne Staley Tribute on August 21.

 In 2017, Metal Injection ranked Alice in Chains (Staley's version) and My Sister's Machine respectively at number 1 and number 6 on their list of "10 Heaviest Grunge Bands".